stealthBS/demo1-repo/Alarms.md

 ### ToDo || And to do regularly :
 - Make the Jarvis assistant alarms, for this follow the .txt file in PC for Jarvis.
 - Record the PSA-JUnit class on the same data itself **&&** and also download its GITHUB Repo notes. . . .
+- Record PSA new Angular Batch
 - PG Rent
 - At Early Morning : prepare for your Afternoon food storing plan. & .Wash remainings. . . .
 - Check your all Gmails